WBBSE Solutions For Class 8 Geography Chapter 10 South America Topic A General Introduction And Physical Environment Of South America

 • South America is separated from North America by the Panama Canal.

-• Central America, South America, Mexico and Caribbean Islands are collectively known as Latin America.
+• Central America, South America, Mexico and the Caribbean Islands are collectively known as Latin America.
 This is because the languages of these regions are derived from the ancient Latin language.

 • Numerous volcanoes, mostly active, e.g. the Chimborazo and the Cotopaxi are located in this continent.
 These are the first and second highest active volcanoes on the earth respectively.